Wally Parson family funeral directors – the history

 Although still married to Ernestine, Oscar went on to have three more children with Bessie Callard; Oscar Leonard (b 1908), Dorothy Alice (b 1910) and Walter Cyril (b 1912).

 Notably, in the third generation, it was Walter, and not Oscar Leonard who took over the business from his father in 1933.
 There is talk that as neither son had the asking price of £100.00, Walter borrowed £35.00 and put it down as a deposit, thereby trumping his brother, paying the balance of £65.00 off at a later date.
+Oscar did continue to work for the family business however.

 Walter married Beryl Bailey in 1931 and together they had four children; June (b 1931), Sylvia (b 1932), Walter (b 1934) and Elizabeth (b 1940)